 Children who squeeze or seek deep pressure |

-Yes, closest match |
+Yes, the direct match |

 |